 : Especially helpful for first-time moms to smooth labor, ease cramps, and facilitate the whole birthing process.

-: Gives the puppy an energy boost to stimulate nursing and give them extra calories to survive.
+: Gives the puppy an energy boost to stimulate nursing and extra calories to survive.

 Brewer’s Yeast & Garlic

-: Add to the mother’s food to stimulate their appetite after whelping, giving them the calories necessary to produce enough quality milk.
+: Add to the mother’s food to stimulate her appetite after whelping, giving her the calories necessary to produce enough quality milk.

 Oral Cal Plus Gel

-: Great tool for giving milk replacer to puppies or kittens when they need the supplements in the first 4 week.
+: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first 4 weeks.

-: This liner is washable and can be removed, cleaned, and returned to the whelp box.
+: This liner is washable and can be removed, cleaned, and returned to the whelping box.
 Most wash it at 1 week and weekly until weaned.
 You can wash often, but do not disturb the litter too much the first week after they are on the ground.
-Mom will keep it clean, but there is some amniotic fluid that will be on the material.
+Mom will keep it clean, but there will be some amniotic fluid on the material.

-: Is used to disinfect around the litter and on the whelping box.
+: Use to disinfect around the litter and on the whelping box.
 It keeps infection and fungal numbers down.
 Also good for cleaning mom if needed or on a baby that needs to be cleaned up.

 : People say it is optional, but you need to cover up to protect mom from your skin bacteria!
-They can be used to examine mom if a baby is in the canal or a puppy you are drying and getting the membranes off of.
+They can be worn to examine mom if a baby is in the canal or if you are drying off a puppy and getting the membranes off.
 When the fast work of a new baby is over, you just strip them off and toss them.

 : These new products are plastic clamps that clamp on the umbilical easily and stop the leaking of blood while baby is sealing the umbilical vessels.
 The clamps crimp the cord and stop umbilical infection from getting into the baby.
 They are a real lifesaver on newborn puppies.

-: You name it, Forceps do it!
-Clamping an umbilical cord quickly that is not separating so you can get the baby breathing, pulling the placenta that is half way in and half way out, clamping a vessel that is bleeding and needs to be clamped, and helping remove claws.
+: You name it, forceps do it!
+Use them to clamp an umbilical cord quickly that is not separating so you can get the baby breathing, pull the placenta that is halfway in and halfway out, clamp a vessel that is bleeding and needs to be clamped, and help remove claws.
 If you do not have two of these in the kennel, get two!
 You will use them, they are cheap, and they need to be accessible.

 (Use Until Whelping): Assures that there are maximum red blood cells in the baby and healthy mom at birth.
 The herbs ease whelping and decrease anxiety, preventing tired moms.
 Tired moms do not mother well!

-(During Milking): Stimulates milk production and maintains vitamin levels to the females so we recover and cycle back.
-Deficiency does not show up until the next cycle…it is easier to avoid deficiency than to play catch up.
-Don't start early as we do not want mom to start milking before birth and risk mastitis.
+(During Milking): Stimulates milk production and maintains vitamin levels in the females so we recover and cycle back.
+Deficiency does not show up until the next cycle; it is easier to avoid deficiency rather than play catch up.
+Don't start early as we do not want mom to start milking before birth and risk Mastitis.